Organize Users & Social Profiles

 Sprout Social is built to scale with your social media strategy and support flexible account structures for all company types —from small to medium businesses, enterprise organizations, and agencies.
 This guide explains how to successfully structure your account and profiles and set permissions for individual users in a way that makes the most sense for your business.

-Note: The permissions described in this guide apply to the Standard and Premium plans.
+Note: The permissions described in this guide apply to the Standard plan.
 Read about Advanced Permissions.

 A group is a collection of related social profiles that help you organize and report on your social media efforts.
 You can organize your profiles in logical groups based on how your business operates and grant team members access to specific profiles depending on what they manage.
 Groups can be used to organize different social channels within your business or to effectively manage multiple clients.

 1. Create a new group under Settings » Users & Social Profiles, then click +Create new group.
 You may also use the Group dropdown.